Because of the climate crisis, water scarcity will be here sooner than you think. Here’s how you can help conserve our limited freshwater.

 We need to take action now.
-A 2019 study shows that water stress increases could be avoided in 68 to 90 of the country’s basins if consumption declined by 2%, with a handful of basins needing to reduce consumption by 30%.
+A 2019 study shows that water stress increases could be avoided in 68 to 90 of the country’s basins if consumption declined by two percent, with a handful of basins needing to reduce consumption by 30 percent.

 Like in LA, rising temperatures and less rainfall across the country have meant extreme droughts, fewer water resources, and longer, more intense wildfire seasons.
 In 2011, Texas experienced its hottest and driest summer on record, and in 2015, California dealt with its worst drought in history.
 To make matters worse, the Colorado River Basin, a large freshwater resource for California, is experiencing “extreme” or “exceptional drought,” and the Salt Lake City region, is expected to lose 1.8 to 6.5 percent of water flow in local streams for every degree Fahrenheit of warming.
 In 2020, Arizona saw a record of heat-related deaths as well as a second straight dry monsoon summer — a seasonal weather occurrence that provides relief from the heat and essential rainfall.